AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 ---
 unique-page-id: 18874761
-description: Single Sign On - [!DNL Marketo Measure] - Product Documentation
+description: Single Sign On - [!DNL Marketo Measure]
 title: Single Sign On
 exl-id: a328e9cb-8352-4693-8a44-533e08f1a29c
 ---